-Every now and then I like to make Yakisoba noodles.
+Yakisoba noodles are great for a quick meal and stir-fries.
 You can find them in most grocery stores in the refrigerated section, usually near the tofu and other vegetarian products.
 How convenient, since this recipe calls for tofu!
-Stay away from the packaged sauce that often comes with dry yakisoba noodles!
-It is full of sodium and additives and don’t taste good!
-The best kind (quality, price & quantity) are the fresh noodles (usually 2-3 per pack).
-They are ideal for a quick meal, all you have to do is soak the noodles in some hot water and gently loosen them with a fork or chopsticks as they soften.
+I would stay away from the packaged sauce that often comes with dry yakisoba noodles because it is full of sodium and preservatives and it doesn’t taste good!
+You can make your own delicious marinade with just a few ingredients.
+All you need to do is soak the noodles in some hot water and gently loosen them with a fork or chopsticks as they soften.
 You can also substitute soba noodles if you want wider noodles.

 I had some beautiful Swiss chard so it was a perfect combination with the noodles.
 The whole thing took less than 15mn.
-Ok, so it took a little multi-tasking but it isn’t difficult.
+All it took is a little multi-tasking.

 1 package of yakisoba noodles per person

 1 onion sliced

 2 tsp chili paste